Have you ever heard of ball flight laws when it comes to playing golf?

 Ball flight laws determine why you hit every shot the way you do.
-They can help you understand why you are pulling, pushing, slicing, hitting a power fade or drawing the golf ball.
+They can help you understand why you are pulling, pushing, slicing, and drawing the golf ball.
 If you don’t know about ball flight laws it is difficult to make the necessary changes to help improve your game.
 As you’ll see in the video below, instructors used to reverse engineer their teaching methods based on the student’s ball flight.

 For example, in the past, instructors would see a student hitting a pull slice.
 They would determine this was because the clubface is open and the swing path is outside to inside.
 This would make the ball start left of the target and slice back right.
 Then, they would work on fixing the students path and squaring the clubface at impact.

 There used to be a clear explanation of this in the old ball flight laws.
-But now, with launch monitors readily available, there is a second set of laws in play as well.
+But now, with updated technology, there is a second set of laws in play as well.
 Here is an overview of both to help you better understand why your golf ball is reacting the way that it is during the round.

 Old Ball Flight Laws (9 shots)